panasetskaya/TranslucentColorBorder/README.md

 [issuetracker](https://issuetracker.google.com/issues/349561253)

 Translucent color and Outline.Generic Shape do not work well together in `Modifier.border()`.
-The color shows incorrectly.
+The color is rendered incorrectly.

 ![Screenshot 2024-06-26 at 16 00 29](https://github.com/panasetskaya/TranslucentColorBorder/assets/90948269/609c7b64-bdca-4864-a683-717387663061)